Polluxs/FlowControl/README.md

 Works on lists, arrays, collections, async streams, channels - anything that implements these interfaces.

-.NET 8 only, use at own risk, just sugar syntax for fast fun to get things done.
+.NET 8 only, use at own risk, it's not battle tested code.

 **Quick examples:**